hhangular/hhangular/projects/pdfjs/README.md

               ...
 ```

-### In application module add PdfjsModule and configure worker
+### In modules using pdfModule, import PdfjsModule and configure worker

 ```typescript
 @NgModule({